bkrem/msc-thesis/DRAFT.md

 The project followed the methodology of the Unified Process (henceforth UP) framework _[REF]()_.
 Given the circumstances of two-thirds of the technologies being familiar to the author, whereas the blockchain aspect was almost entirely new ground, implementing **TODO: model x** made the most sense for the project.
 Given the limited amount of time available for a project of these dimensions, along with the research and experimentation required to validate whether the described goals were even achievable, user requirements were captured using a heuristic of what the essential functionality would be for the client-side application, and thus the API in general, in order for a user to create, manage and discuss their open tasks with their team.
 This was done by utilising the MoSCoW categorisation scheme _[REF]()_.

 The system was at first modeled with a theoretical deployment diagram in order to gain an understanding of which technological entities were required to neatly encapsulate responsibilities.
 Sequence diagrams were then used for more complex client-server-blockchain interactions at each new stage of the UP, where a new stage usually took the form of defining and implementing a new domain of the API, e.g. task management or user management.

+During the implementation stage of the project, a daily log was kept of the key advances and issues encountered during that day of development.
+This served as a useful tool to summarise the progress made, as well as providing an immediate opportunity to document issues that were encountered.

 As the API continued to grow laterally, adding an array of endpoints for each new domain, unit testing the API's public functions became an essential part of the project workflow.
-Due to the primitive error handling of the still very young language Solidity (used to construct smart contracts for blockchains), any responses coming from the blockchain had to be rigorously tested server-side in order avoid silent breakages and regressions.
+Due to the primitive error handling of the still very young Solidity programming language (used to construct smart contracts for blockchains), any responses coming from the blockchain had to be rigorously tested server-side in order avoid silent breakages and regressions.

 **TODO: Github Isses + waffle.io**